-Hurricane Maria produced the largest blackout in US history and left Puerto Rico without energy for almost a year.
-The power is mostly back, but it’s patchy and unreliable.
-The island needs to both ameliorate its energy grid and be prepared for another emergency that might threaten the existing power and communications sources.
+Hurricane María produced the longest blackout in U.S. history and left much of Puerto Rico without energy for almost a year.
+Today, the aging power grid remains in precarious conditions resulting in intermittent power loss across the island.
+The island needs to upgrade its energy grid, move towards renewable green energy, and be prepared for another emergency that might threaten the existing power and communications sources.

 How is Hispanic Federation Helping?

-We’re supporting, through different partnerships, the creation of reliable and durable renewable energy sources for domestic and institutional use, including community centers and school that can serve as disaster relief hubs when future disasters hit.
+We’re supporting, through partnerships, the creation of reliable and durable green power sources for home and institutional use, including critical facilities, community centers and homes in isolated areas that can serve as disaster relief hubs when future disasters hit.

 Instituto Nueva Escuela (Patillas, Barranquitas and Humacao)